SixSq/hn-docs/docs/training/end-users/nuvla.rst

 Deploying a base image
 ----------------------
-- After log in to Nuvla go to the AppStore
+- After logging into Nuvla open the `Centos-libcloud` application from the following link:

-In the Training project, select the `Centos-libcloud` application

 https://nuv.la/module/Training/Centos-libcloud

 - Click on its Deploy button

-- On the "Deploy Application Component" you may optionnaly set the Tag field with comma separated values
+- On the "Deploy Application Component" dialog you may optionally set the Tag field with comma separated values

 Because we will later use it when presenting the :ref:`libcloud` feature, we may set the values to "libcloud, training"